ImprintLab/.github/profile/README.md

-We are building L4 Medical Intelligence
+We are building superintelligence that outperforms human doctors

 Join us on [Discord](https://discord.gg/CQQWtaQgRS)!